African nations at the FIFA World Cup: 1938–1966: World Cup without Africa

 Egypt was the only African country to apply to compete at the 1938 FIFA World Cup, but withdrew before playing any matches.

 No African countries applied to compete at the 1950 FIFA World Cup.

 Egypt was the only African country to apply to compete at the 1954 World Cup.
 They were placed in a two-team group with Italy, but lost 1–2 in Cairo and 1–5 in Milan, and thus did not qualify for the World Cup.

 Egypt, Ethiopia, and Sudan all applied to enter the qualification process for the 1958 FIFA World Cup, but Ethiopia's entry was rejected by FIFA.

 Egypt and Sudan competed in an Africa/Asia zone with ten Asian countries for one spot at the World Cup.
 Egypt progressed to the next round after Cyprus withdrew, but then itself withdrew.
 Sudan defeated Syria 2–1 on aggregate but eventually withdrew in protest at having to play Israel.
 (Eventually, the spot originally reserved for Africa and Asia was taken by Wales.)

 Seven African countries entered the qualification process for the 1962 FIFA World Cup : Ghana, United Arab Republic (a joint football association by Egypt and Syria, who were politically united between 1958 and 1961), Ethiopia, Morocco, Nigeria, Sudan and Tunisia.
 Ethiopia entered through the UEFA qualification process, where it was eliminated by Israel, while the rest entered through the CAF qualification process.
 Both Sudan and U.A.R. withdrew as FIFA would not allow them to rearrange matches to avoid the monsoon season, so the four teams formed two two-team groups.
 In the first group, Morocco and Tunisia both beat each other 2–1 at home, and then played a third match at a neutral location (Palermo, Italy) which ended in a 1–1 draw after extra time.
-Since penalty shootouts were not used by FIFA till the 1970s, Morocco advanced by drawing lots to eliminate Tunisia.
+Since penalty shoot-outs were not used by FIFA till the 1970s, Morocco advanced by drawing lots to eliminate Tunisia.
 Morocco then eliminated Ghana with a draw and a win to proceed to a UEFA/CAF playoff with Spain.
 They lost both legs of this playoff, meaning that no African nation made it to the World Cup finals for the fifth time in a row.

 Seventeen African countries entered the qualification process for the 1966 FIFA World Cup : Algeria, Cameroon, French Congo, Ethiopia, Gabon, Ghana, Guinea, Liberia, Libya, Mali, Morocco, Nigeria, Senegal, South Africa, Sudan, and Tunisia.
 FIFA rejected the application of French Congo, and had already suspended South Africa for apartheid, resulting in their disqualification.

 FIFA's allocation of only one place to three continents (Africa, Asia, Oceania) was subject to significant criticism, especially given the large increase in applications from newly independent African countries.
 After FIFA confirmed the allocation, the remaining fifteen African nations withdrew in protest.